GreiderLab/TeloBP/README.md

 ### Setup & Prerequisites

-To use TeloBP, clone the repository and run this command to install the required packages:
+To use TeloBP, clone the repository and run this command to install TeloBP and its required packages:

 ```
-pip install -r requirements.txt
+pip install -e .
 ```

 Alternatively, you can install the following packages manually: